Geological history of Earth: Precambrian

 The Precambrian includes approximately 90% of geologic time.
-It extends from 4.6 billion years ago to the beginning of the Cambrian Period (about 539 Ma).
-It includes the first three of the four eons of Earth's prehistory (the Hadean, Archean and Proterozoic) and precedes the Phanerozoic eon.
+It extends from 4.6 billion years ago to the beginning of the Cambrian Period (about 539 million years ago).
+It includes the first three of the four eons of Earth's prehistory (the Hadean, Archean, and Proterozoic) and precedes the Phanerozoic eon.

-Major volcanic events altering the Earth's environment and causing extinctions may have occurred 10 times in the past 3 billion years.
+Major volcanic events altering Earth's environment and causing extinctions may have occurred 10 times in the past 3 billion years.